Research on a New Honeybee Parasite

 · “What are they eating when they feed on bees?” so we can determine their nutritional needs and exactly how they damage honey bees.

 · “How can we rear Tropilaelaps in the lab without honey bees to better facilitate research?”

 Just a few months ago, I was all squared away planning my trip to Thailand to study this parasite and then I got word that funding had dried up.
 Years of cuts to the research budget meant that there just wasn’t enough to go around.
 International travel isn’t cheap but I’m not willing to give up on this project.
 It needs to happen and a number of beekeepers have already started raising money to ensure it does.
 They told me if I didn’t start a GoFundMe page in the next week they’d start one for me so here it is.
-I’ve already been awarded a grant that will cover the cost of equipment that I’ll need in Thailand and some of my salary as a researcher but I’ll need $25,382 to cover the rest.
+I’ve already been awarded a grant that will cover the cost of some consumable supplies that I’ll need in Thailand.
+I’ll just need $25,382 to cover the remaining costs.
 Here’s a breakdown of the costs: